-The above photo came from this page in the 1955 official program for Motorcycle Week but was taken around 1952.
+The below photo came from a page in the 1955 official program for Motorcycle Week but was taken around 1952.

 The Mayor proclaims Motorycycle Week and boasts “…many thousands of Motorcyclists come to our city to take part in these events, which are now considered the largest in the nation…”.
 After the 1965 Weirs Beach riot, the event became more and more condensed until it was generally referred to as “Motorcycle Weekend”, until organizers in the early 1990’s made many improvements and brought back the longer “Motorcycle Week”.